 - Your website should be optimized with relevant, locally-based keywords

 Website engagement is another key element for boosting your local rankings.
 Because site owners can so easily manipulate on-page signals, Google and other search engines seem to place a high value on what website visitors actually do on your site.

 - Do they immediately hit the back button?

 - Do they follow links to other content on your site?

 - How long do they spend on each page?

 Strategies to keep your site visitors engaged are crucial, and often an overlooked aspect of many chiropractic practice websites.

 If you’re not taking advantage of local SEO, you’re missing out on potential patients looking for a chiropractor near you.
 Optimizing your website for local search is a free way to grow your online presence.

-But local SEO is only the first step to getting new patients from the Internet.
-Download our free eBook below for 10 more patient-producing strategies.
+But local SEO is only one part of getting new patients from the Internet.
+Download our free eBook below to learn more about the factors of chiropractic digital marketing.